How to Reduce Fouling in Heat Exchangers

 4. Biological Fouling

 Biological fouling is common in wastewater treatment applications, but it can occur in many operations that involve water.
-Biological fouling occurs when microbes settle and form a biofilm or sludge on equipment surfaces.
-It is a particular concern in food processing applications where safe, sanitary products are essential and the potential for biological contamination is high.
+Biological fouling occurs when microbes like bacteria, protozoa and nematodes settle and form a biofilm or sludge on equipment surfaces.
+It is a particular concern in food processing applications where safe, sanitary products are essential, and the potential for biological contamination is high.

 5. Chemical Fouling